Sark-o07/Zephyr/frontend/README.md

-# Frontend Application for E-commerce
+# Frontend Application for Zephyr

 This is the frontend application for an e-commerce website built with React.
 It includes a navigation bar, routes for different shop categories, product details, cart management, and user authentication pages.
 The application uses React Router for client-side routing.